3mdeb/96boards-docs-wiki/HiKeyUEFI.md

 * remove the jumper of pin3-pin4 on J15
 * turn on HiKey board

+Note: UEFI may report "Fail to start BootNext" if you have an SD card installed, see [Boot Sequence](#boot-sequence) for more information.

 ## Run Fastboot from UEFI
 * make sure that jumper of pin5-pin6 on J15 are connected